naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/03_building_the_dockerfile.md

 ```
 It should be run in the same directory as the Dockerfile.
 The command will build the Dockerfile in the current directory (indicated by the final `.` argument) and the image will be tagged (or named) `tutorial` (indicated by the `-t` flag).

+You may see warnings when you build the Dockerfile here or as more commands are added to the Dockerfile;
+they can very likely be ignored as long as the build command is successful.

 If the build is successful, you can run a container based on that image by running:
 ```